My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 - That there is a distinctive difference between college and university, and

-- The university fees system in the UK is fundamentally different to the system in the USA.
+- The university fees system in the UK is fundamentally different from the system in the USA.

 Therefore this article, with the aid of YouTube videos as a visual aid, aims to clarify those differences; and quite possibly highlight some of the similarities between Britain’s and America’s educational systems.